 Proposals

 Option 1 (Ericsson): RAN4 to further study whether RA for spCell on unlicensed carrier with CCA shall be prioritized over RA for spCell on licensed carrier, once CCA is successful.

+Option 2 (Apple, QC, OPPO, HW, vivo, DCM, CATT, MTK): The NR-U scenario is out of scope of this WID, no need to discuss.

 Recommended WF

-Moderator: The NR-U scenario is out of scope of this WID, no need to discuss.

 1st round Comment collection: